Saccharide/healthshare/README.md

   Creates an authorization for a patient file

   input : (Requester Username, p2pFileName)
 	output : p2p file request

+  To verify that the APIs are all functioning correctly between the web front-end and multiple backend Block Chains, consider running test/test.py.

 ### III.
 Access Granting Example
 ---